No More Snow in Pennsylvania

 These rising temperatures affect our flora and fauna here in PA.
 The weather is now warmer in the transition from autumn to winter, and it turns warm again sooner than usual leading into spring.
 This causes the trees to bud sooner, which “followed by hard freezes has led to widespread loss of fruit crops and reduced seasonal growth of native tree species in the Northeast.”

 Thankfully, there are things we can be doing to stop more CO2 from entering the atmosphere!
-Check out our blogs covering the WITF News climate actionseries for everyday simple steps to make your life eco-friendly!
+Check out our blogs covering the WITF News climate action series for everyday simple steps to make your life eco-friendly!

 References: